daniel-zuluaga/Prueba-Tecnica-ONRAPP/README.md

 - Mocktail: Testing framework to simulate dependencies.

 - Either.dart: Error handling and results in use cases.

+## Branch Information
+This repository contains two branches:

+1. main (default branch): This is the primary branch where the complete and up-to-date version of the project is located.
+You can run the application directly from this branch.
+2. develop: This branch is also updated and contains the latest development changes.
+However, for running the final version of the project, it is recommended to use the main branch.

 ## Best Practices Implemented